Non-reversible stationary states for majority voter and Ising dynamics on trees: Definitions and main results

-\begin{theorem}[Non-triviality of the coalescing particle process] There is a unique maximal probability distribution on $\{0,1\}^\mathbb V$ which is invariant under $L$.
-This distribution is non-trivial in the sense that it is not the Dirac measure on the outcome where no vertex has a particle.
+\begin{theorem}[Nontriviality of the coalescing particle process] There is a unique maximal probability distribution $\mu_\infty$ on $\{0,1\}^\mathbb V$ which is stationary under $L$.
+This distribution is nontrivial in the sense that it is not the Dirac measure on the outcome where no vertex has a particle.
 Moreover, it has the property that the probability of new particles arriving at a vertex $x$ in a time interval of length $T$ is exactly equal to

 \end{theorem}